 If the Executive determines a substantive change to the funding allocations specified in this expenditure plan's Figure 12 is needed, the Executive will transmit a notification letter to Council detailing the scope of and rationale for the change.
-The Executive will electronically file the letter with the clerk of the Council, who will retain an electronic copy and provide an electronic copy to all councilmembers, the Council chief of staff, the lead staff for the Committee of the Whole, or its successor, and the members and alternates of the regional policy committee, or its successor.
+The Executive will electronically file the letter with the clerk of the Council, who will retain an electronic copy and provide an electronic copy to all councilmembers, the Council chief of staff and the lead staff for the Committee of the Whole, or its successor.
 Unless the Council passes a motion rejecting the contemplated change within thirty days of the Executive's transmittal, the Executive may proceed with the change as set forth in the notification letter.
-Nothing in this process for making substantive changes and adjusting allocations disturbs or alters the requirements in Washington law and King County code that specify or limit expenditure of specific percentages of HtH sales tax proceeds for particular purposes.
+135 Nothing in this process for making substantive changes and adjusting allocations disturbs or alters the requirements in Washington law and King County code that specify or limit expenditure of specific percentages of HtH sales tax proceeds for particular purposes.